the-qa-company/WikibaseSync/README.md

 - `pip install -r requirements.txt`

 ## Setup
+This is the standard procedure to create a Bot Account on Wikibase.
+The Account is responsible for making the edits.
  1. Login in the Wikibase instance (for example using the **admin** account)
  2. Go to "Special Pages" -> "Bot passwords" and type the name of your bot (for example **WikidataUpdater**)
  3. Give him the follwing rights: "High-volume editing", "Edit existing pages" and "Create, edit, and move pages"